-In our validated design, we use NVIDIA’s cluster manager for bare metal provisioning, in which the operating system (through PXE), drivers, and local storage configuration are deployed in PowerEdge compute nodes.
-NVIDIA’s cluster manager deploys Kubernetes, configuring control plane and worker nodes, access control, and provisions essential Kubernetes management toolkits and frameworks such as Prometheus.
-NVIDIA’s cluster manager also handles network configuration, including cluster networking, POD networking, and storage networking.
-Finally, NVIDIA’s cluster manager is used to deploy NVIDIA software, including the NVIDIA GPU operator and Fabric Manager, essential components for optimizing GPU performance and management.
+In our validated design, we use NVIDIA Base Command Manager Essentials for bare metal provisioning, in which the operating system (through PXE), drivers, and local storage configuration are deployed in PowerEdge compute nodes.
+NVIDIA Base Command Manager Essentials deploys Kubernetes, configuring control plane and worker nodes, access control, and provisions essential Kubernetes management toolkits and frameworks such as Prometheus.
+NVIDIA Base Command Manager Essentials also handles network configuration, including cluster networking, POD networking, and storage networking.
+Finally, NVIDIA Base Command Manager Essentials is used to deploy NVIDIA software, including the NVIDIA GPU operator and Fabric Manager, essential components for optimizing GPU performance and management.

 When the infrastructure is ready to deploy AI models in production, the following workflow explains the software architecture of an AI model in production.

 AI models are typically optimized for performance before deployment to production.
 Optimized models offer faster inference speed, improved resource efficiency, and reduced latency, resulting in cost savings and better scalability.
 They can handle increased workloads, require fewer computational resources, and provide a better user experience with quick responses.